 Subsequently, Grinder and Bandler, after studying Milton Erickson, refined the linguistic patterns used by therapists to effectively influence people’s behaviors.

-What is NLP?
-Let’s look at the Four Pillars (foundations) of the neuro-linguistic programming:
+The Four Pillars (foundations) of the neuro-linguistic programming:

 NLP provides an important gift to build relationships with other people.
 Rapport can be described as connecting quickly with others.
 Creating rapport creates trust from others.
 Rapport can be built quickly through understanding modality preferences, eye accessing cues and predicates.